TWUOnline/multi-access/pages/02.design/06.units/default.md

 [ui-accordion-item title="Overview"]
 ## Overview
 Welcome to ENGL 101!
-In this first unit, we begin the course by … [Here is where we want to hook our students!
+In this first unit, we begin the course by …

+!!! ***Design Note:*** Here is where we want to hook our students!
 Consider what main ideas are in the unit, questions students may have, and how these apply to practice or the bigger picture.

-The Overview should focus students on where the unit is heading, engage them in the content, and motivate them to succeed in the unit.]
+The Overview should focus students on where the unit is heading, engage them in the content, and motivate them to succeed in the unit.